-Understanding the RAKE Algorithm: A Simple Guide
+Understanding the RAKE Algorithm in 2024: A Simple Guide

 Extracting keywords is a fundamental step for further analysis in Natural Language Processing (NLP).
 The Rapid Automatic Keyword Extraction algorithm tackles this challenge by efficiently identifying key terms and phrases within individual documents.